 Dividends are profits paid to shareholders of a specific company.
 Many companies reward their shareholders through dividends.
 The board of directors of the company can elect to pay a certain amount per share per period.
 Many companies pay dividends in standard periods of time - such as quarterly or annually.
 For example, a company could pay a dividend of $1 per share per year.
 If you owned 500 shares, you would receive a check for $500 per year.

-That’s a great incentive to invest in dividend paying companies.
-You’re essentially being paid to own a good company – what’s not to like?
-But that’s just the start.
+That's a great incentive to invest in dividend paying companies.
+You are essentially being paid to own a good company - what's not to like?
+But that's just the start.